mkudzia/msudh-fall-2016-workshop/outline.md

 #### Mac OS:
 1. Figure out what folder you're in: `pwd`
 2. Find out what's in that folder: `ls`
-3. Leave the Terminal for a moment and create a new folder on the Desktop as you normally would; call it "mmdpTest"
+3. Leave the Terminal for a moment and create a new folder on the Desktop as you normally would; call it "msudhTest"
 4. Move into that folder using Terminal:
 	* Click and drag the folder into your command line window
 	* Use the back arrow to get to the beginning of the line and type `cd`
-	* It should look like: `cd path/to/mmdpTest`
+	* It should look like: `cd path/to/msudhTest`
 5. Make a new folder inside that folder using the command line: `mkdir sample_folder`
 6. Make a new file: `touch basic_text.txt`

 #### Windows:
 1. Figure out what folder you're in: `echo %cd%`
 2. Find out what's in that folder: `dir`
-2. Leave the command prompt for a moment and create a new folder on the Desktop as you normally would; call it "mmdpTest"
+2. Leave the command prompt for a moment and create a new folder on the Desktop as you normally would; call it "msudhTest"
 4. Move into that folder using cmd:
 	* Change the current directory to the Desktop: `cd Desktop`
 	* See what's on your Desktop: `dir`
-	* Move into the right folder: `cd path\to\mmdpTest`
+	* Move into the right folder: `cd path\to\msudhTest`
 5. Make a new folder inside that folder: `mkdir sample_folder`
 6. Make a new file: `fsutil file createnew basic_text.txt 0`

 ### Git basics: